 Benwell J. An Englishman's travels in America: his observations of life and manners in the free and slave states.
 1st ed.
+Vol. Travels in America series.
 Carlisle, Mass: Applewood Books; 2010.

 Clifton JM.
 Life and labor on Argyle Island: letters and documents of a Savannah River rice plantation, 1833-1867.
 Savannah: Beehive Press; 1978.